rock-yu/mcp-made-simple/README.md

 ## Repository Structure

-This project consists of two main components:

-### 1. Server (`/server`)

 A simple TypeScript MCP server that implements:

 - A single "greeting" tool that takes a name and returns a personalized greeting
 - Standard MCP interfaces for tool discovery and execution
 - Uses the official `@modelcontextprotocol/sdk` package

-### 2. Client (`/client`)

-A minimal React application that demonstrates the frontend part of the application.
-This is intended to be a dummy app, which represents the main app that you would be working on, whether it's a website, landing page, saas, etc.

 ## Getting Started